Theresa M. Kohlhoff – Experience

 As of January 1, 2012 I was elected by my peers for a four year term to be on the Board of Governors of the Oregon State Bar.
 In the final year, I was the chair of the Budget & Finance Committee.

 Kohlhoff & Welch participated in local events like the St. John’s Parade and the St. Johns Farmers Market.
-I donate to local drives at Holy Cross and Holy Redeemer schools.
+I donate to local drives at Holy Cross and Holy Redeemer schools as well as the Metropolitan Learning Center.
 I am active in fundraising for one of my granddaughters who is disabled, having taken a leadership role in three major events.

 Over the years I have worked in and for a variety of groups and causes including political campaigns such as the recent one for health care and for Bernie Sanders, been on the board of Fear No Music, and volunteered for Planned Parenthood.
+I am a PCP and neighborhood leader for the Clackamas County Democratic Party.
 I am a capable project manager.
 For example, I was the coordinator of a three day Board Meeting, including all social events, in Portland for the Board and spouses of the United States Tennis Association.

 I am a 2015 graduate of EmergeOregon which is a training program for Democratic women seeking to assume leadership roles in the community.